 A killswitch is available in the client, which means that this VPN is good for downloading via BitTorrent.
 However, as is the case on Windows, Torrenting is only permitted on five server locations.

-We liked the fact that the app showed me the workload percentage on each server; allowing me to pick a server that was suffering from less congestion.
+We liked the fact that the app showed us the workload percentage on each server; allowing us to pick a server that was suffering from less congestion.

 Sadly, when we tested this VPN on IPv6 connection we suffered straight IPv6 IP leaks as well as IPv6 WebRTC leaks.
 This is awful and means that you will need to completely disable IPv6 to make this VPN work securely on macOS.

-The Android VPN app is easy to use and gives users the option to connect using IKEv2, OpenVPN and KeepSolid Wise (OpenVPN TCP or UDP over port 443) protocols are also available.
+The Android VPN app is easy to use and gives users the option to connect using IKEv2, OpenVPN and KeepSolid Wise (OpenVPN TCP over port 443) protocols are also available.
 In addition, a Killswitch is available on this platform.

 Auto connect on WiFi feature allows people to stay safe as they move around and use public WiFi; this stops them from accidentally connected to an untrusted (and unprotected) WiFi hotspot (such as an evil twin hotspot belonging to a criminal).